 This page takes you through the process for importing results into Keypas, which is largely the same across each of the key stages.

-Points that are specific to each particular key stage are shown at the end of the page.
+Points that are specific to each particular key stage are shown at the end of this page.

-For help with importing other files (eg census or predicted results), see Importing data overview
+For help with importing other files (eg census), see Importing data overview

 Schools supply results files to the LA to be imported into Keypas and submitted to the DfE.
 A separate file will be submitted for each key stage.
 This applies to EYFSP and Phonics.
 (Some LA also process KS2 Writing submissions on behalf of their schools)

 You can import files individually, or in a batch of files relating to the same key stage.
 At busy times of year, please try to submit files in batches of schools where possible as this reduces the load on the system and allows it to process imports more quickly.